NateWr/pkp-docs/schema/index.md

 ## SchemaDAO

-With the schema, it becomes possible to automate the most common read/write actions in the database.
-To explore this approach, I've created a new [SchemaDAO](https://github.com/NateWr/pkp-lib/blob/i3594_forms/classes/db/SchemaDAO.inc.php) class. `ContextDAO` extends it.
+With the schema, it becomes possible to handle the most common read/write actions in the database with a parent DAO class.
+To explore this approach, I've created a new [SchemaDAO](https://github.com/pkp/pkp-lib/blob/master/classes/db/SchemaDAO.inc.php) class. `ContextDAO` extends it.

-A `SchemaDAO` expects some configuration properties which tell it what schema to get, what tables it interacts with, etc. It then runs the `insertObject`, `updateObject`, `deleteObject`, and `_fromRow` methods without requiring specification outside of the schemas.
+A `SchemaDAO` expects some configuration properties which tell it what schema to get, what tables it interacts with, etc. It then runs the `insertObject`, `updateObject`, `deleteObject`, and `_fromRow` methods based on the entity definition in the schema.

-Now that we use the new `QueryBuilder` approach for complex selects, it may be possible to implement all or most of our DAOs without any further code in the DAO.
+Now that we use the new `QueryBuilder` approach for complex selects, it may be possible to implement all or most of our DAOs with common code in `SchemaDAO`.

-The `SiteDAO` could not take advantage of the `SchemaDAO` because there is no `site_id`.
+`SiteDAO` could not take advantage of `SchemaDAO` because there is no `site_id`.
 I felt it was an exception and hope the `SchemaDAO` approach will prove useful in just about every other object we use.

 ## Bringing together API endpoints, Service classes, and Schema

-[PKPContextHandler](https://github.com/NateWr/pkp-lib/blob/i3594_forms/api/v1/contexts/PKPContextHandler.inc.php) is the best demonstration of how the schemas, services and DAOs are meant to work together to handle an API request.
-[ManagementHandler](https://github.com/NateWr/pkp-lib/blob/i3594_forms/pages/management/ManagementHandler.inc.php) is the best example of a Page request.
+[PKPContextHandler](https://github.com/pkp/pkp-lib/blob/master/api/v1/contexts/PKPContextHandler.inc.php) is the best demonstration of how the schemas, services and DAOs are meant to work together to handle an API request.
+[ManagementHandler](https://github.com/pkp/pkp-lib/blob/master/pages/management/ManagementHandler.inc.php) is the best example of a Page request.

 ## Forms